 A scholar and artist, Dr. Ioana B. Jucan works across the fields of theatre and performance studies, media studies, and philosophy.
-Informed by decolonial and feminist thought and practice, her current research follows several intersecting threads: media epistemologies and mechanisms of knowledge, affect, and value production in the age of "post-truth" and big data; and more just and sustainable alternatives to toxic capitalist models and mindsets as well as aesthetic practices that can help us imagine and enact such alternatives.
-She leads the Data Fluencies Theatre Project, which is a part of the Mellon-funded Data Fluencies Project based out of the Digital Democracies Institute at Simon Fraser University.
-She is the author of Malicious Deceivers: Thinking Machine and Performative Objects (Stanford University Press, August 2023), as well as of articles published in journals (Performance Philosophy; TDR: The Drama Review; Performance Paradigm, Theatre Journalparallax; Revista Caracteres; and others) and edited volumes (Remain; Hello, I'm ELIZA; Adorno and Performance; This and That—Essays in Live Art and Performance Studies).
-Jucan’s artistic work spans multimedia performance, theatre directing, and installation art and has been performed internationally.
+She leads the Data Fluencies Theatre Project, which is a part of the Mellon-funded Data Fluencies Project, and the Critical and Creative AI Studies Lab.
+She is the author of the Callaway award-winning book Malicious Deceivers: Thinking Machine and Performative Objects (Stanford University Press, 2023) and co-author of Algorithmic Authenticity (Meson Press, 2023).
+Her writing has also appeared in journals (Performance Philosophy; TDR: The Drama Review; Performance Paradigm, Theatre Journal; parallax; Revista Caracteres; and others) and edited volumes (Remain; Hello, I'm ELIZA; Adorno and Performance; This and That—Essays in Live Art and Performance Studies).
+Jucan’s artistic work spans multimedia and devised performance, theatre directing, creative writing, and installation art and has been performed internationally.
 Several of her plays are collected in her book, Cosmology of Worlds Apart (NY: O Balthazar Press, 2017).

 About